 Another essential element of our transformation strategy is to overhaul our cost base radically while continuing to invest in our controls.
-In the first quarter of 2020, adjusted costs excluding transformation charges and reimbursable expenses associated with our Prime Finance platform being transferred to BNP Paribas were € 5.4 billion, a year-over-year reduction of € 394 million.
-Noninterest expenses were € 5.6 billion, a year-over-year reduction of € 281 million.
-We reaffirm our target of adjusted costs excluding transformation charges and costs associated with the transfer of the Prime Finance platform being transferred to BNP Paribas of € 19.5 billion in 2020.
+In the first quarter of 2020, adjusted costs excluding transformation charges and reimbursable expenses associated with our Prime Finance platform being transferred to BNP Paribas were \in 5.4 billion, a year-over-year reduction of \in 394 million.
+Noninterest expenses were \in 5.6 billion, a year-over-year reduction of \in 281 million.
+We reaffirm our target of adjusted costs excluding transferred with the transfer of the Prime Finance platform being transferred to BNP Paribas of \in 19.5 billion in 2020.